pvinis/flick/README.md

 `flick` will switch between `LIGHT` and `DARK` mode.
 `flick on` or `flick light` will turn `LIGHT` mode on.
 `flick off` or `flick dark` will turn `DARK` mode on.

+## Supported extensions
+- macOS
+Everyone is welcome to add, contribute, or suggest new ones.
+Planned:
+- iTerm
+- vim/neovim